RobWar-code/AICode/README.md

 If you alter other files temporarily (ie: mainControlParallel.js) use the git restore operation before doing git pull origin main

+## Summary of Status 28/05/2025
+The project has now been operational for 7 months.
+Evolutionary problem solving has been shown to be successful in about 80% of the problems set, but rather less for the more sophisticated problems set later.

+At this stage, this system cannot be said to be a useful tool for writing code, but it does demonstrate the potential of the evolutionary approach.

+For these reasons, the project is to be placed on hold for a few months whilst other works proceed.

 ## Background

 This document suggests ideas for further developments derived or based upon the ideas implemented in the XBasic program EvoGraphII01.x